TBertuzzi/Xamarin.Forms.MVVMBase/README.md

         //Override Load
         public override async Task LoadAsync(NavigationParameters navigationData)
         {

         }

+        //Override OnNavigate
+        public override async Task OnNavigate(NavigationParameters navigationData)
+        {
+            if (navigationData.NavigationState == NavigationState.Backward)
+            {
+                //you can use the navigation to identify whether you have returned from a viewmodel }

+            if (navigationData.NavigationState == NavigationState.Forward)
+            {
+                //you can use the navigation to identify whether you have navigated to a viewmodel }
+        }
     }
 ```

 BaseViewModel already behind the implementations of Title and isBusy by default to use in all views